nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-view-designer/ui-designer.md

 ## Drawer

-Allows you to create left menu items and main menu pages customize your drawer menu.
+Allows you to create left menu items and main menu pages to customize your drawer menu.

 - **Left Menu Items**: From generic pages to new search forms or browse pages with determined root path.
 These will add a new left menu item.